dakk/tezpool/README.md

 python3 tezpool.py paypendings
 ```

+For every new cycle you have to run both updatedocs and updatependings, and upload the new frontend data.

 ## Frontend
 The docs/ folder contains a tiny frontend for the pool statistics; you have to run the updatedocs action in order to keep the frontend updated.